jtaylorsaysso/mycraft/README.md

-# MyCraft – Create Voxel Worlds Together
+# MyCraft – Action-RPG Voxel Engine

-**A beginner-friendly voxel game engine** for building action-RPG adventures.
-No coding required - just creativity!
+**A beginner-friendly voxel game engine** for creating exploration-driven action adventures.
+Build worlds with visual tools, then play them with friends—no coding required.

 ## Status